Understanding 2E Kids

 Kids with learning problems but are likewise gifted have unique needs.
 They understand much more than their peers, but they may have difficulty tying their shoelaces, spelling simple words, or even remembering to bring their textbooks.

-In spite of their advanced intellectual skills, twice-exceptional kids often need accommodations and academic support to succeed.
+Despite their advanced intellectual skills, twice-exceptional kids often need accommodations and academic support to succeed.
 However, they may refuse help since it may make them think it is a form of cheating.

 2E kids may find even the typical classroom challenging.
 This is because cluttered and highly stimulating environments tend to magnify attention problems.

-For most twice-exceptional children feeling respected, valued, and a sense of belongingness are crucial to success.
+For most twice-exceptional children, feeling respected, valued, and a sense of belongingness are crucial to success.
 However, they often feel stressed out and out of place.

 As they defy the typical gifted and LD stereotypes, they can be over-medicated and misdiagnosed.
 Educators easily assume they’re downright lazy or just less capable compared to their peers.